edrandall-dev/terraform/simple-ssm-setup/README.md

  - Three VPC Endpoints (Interface Endpoints) to allow communication with SSM over PrivateLink
  - An IAM role to allow the instances to be managed by SSM

+This allows for SSM administation of the 2 instances.